-Lights, Reflectors, Mirrors: Headlights, turn signals, and taillights may be removed.
+Lights, Reflectors, Mirrors: Headlights, turn signals and taillights may be removed.
 Wiring should be disconnected at the first available plug in the harness.
 The main wiring harness must remain intact.
-Mirrors must be removed.
-Reflectors must be removed.
+Mirrors and reflectors must be removed.

 Radiator: Removal of radiator fan and wiring allowed.